mstagg/USI_SW_Dev/README.md

 To run on windows:

 1. Download and install git: https://git-scm.com/download/win.
-Make sure to select the option that allows git to be used in the command prompt is selected suring installation!
+Make sure to select the option that allows git to be used in the command prompt during installation!

 2. Download and install python 2.X: https://www.python.org/downloads/release/python-2710/